RomiGianoboli/ProyectoFinal/replit.md

-# DerWeParent - Sistema de Coordinación Parental
+# We Parent - Parental Coordination System

 ## Overview

-DerWeParent ("We Parent") is a comprehensive parental coordination Progressive Web App (PWA) designed to manage activities, custody dates, and communication between co-parents.
-The application enables co-parents to coordinate schedules, manage child activities, handle custody arrangements, submit change requests, and receive notifications.
+We Parent (DerWeParent) is a comprehensive Progressive Web Application (PWA) designed for parental coordination and co-parenting management.
+The system enables parents to manage activities, custody dates, and communication between co-parents through an intuitive web interface.

-The project is a full-stack application with a Spring Boot REST API backend and React PWA frontend.
-Both backend and frontend are fully implemented, tested, and production-ready.
-This is a final degree project (TFG) for Software Engineering at Universidad Siglo 21 by Romina Gianoboli.
+The application is a full-stack solution with:
+- **Backend**: RESTful API built with Spring Boot (Java 17)
+- **Frontend**: Progressive Web Application built with React 18.2
+- **Database**: PostgreSQL (production) / H2 (development)

+The project is fully implemented and operational, with both frontend and backend tested and ready for deployment.

 ## User Preferences